CNC Rapid Prototyping & NPI First Articles in Tijuana — Baja Supplies

 For most NPI programs, the optimal approach is: 3D print for early form/fit checks and design exploration → CNC machine for functional testing, customer presentation, and FAI.
 3D printing moves fast and cheap in early iterations; CNC machining provides production-equivalent parts when the design needs to prove itself under real conditions.

-3. What a First Article Inspection (FAI) Package Includes
+03 What a First Article Inspection (FAI) Package Includes

-CMM Dimensional Report
+Dimensional Report

 All drawing dimensions measured by CMM and reported against nominal and tolerance.
 Every ballooned dimension accounted for — no selective reporting.

-MTR Material Test Report
+Material Test Report

 Mill certificate tracing the material heat/lot to the specified alloy or plastic grade.
 Confirms actual material — not just a declaration.

-CoC Certificate of Conformance
+Certificate of Conformance

 Signed statement that the part was manufactured per the approved drawing and all specifications are met.
 Includes revision level, quantity, and date.

-Cpk Process Capability (on request)
+Process Capability

 Statistical process capability data for critical dimensions on production runs.
 Required for automotive (PPAP) and some medical device programs.
+On request.

-PPAP PPAP Package (on request)
+PPAP Package

 Full Production Part Approval Process package for Levels 1–3.
 Includes design documentation, process flow, control plan, and measurement system analysis.
+On request.

 ⚠️